szkrd/little-angular-book/book/01-typescript/README.md

 TS feels like a bridge between java and javascript and it is rather close to the failed and forgotten **ES4** (or ActionScript / **AS3**) - the type system is optional and noone stops you from using functional concepts if you prefer those (though some people would argue that the class system and the philosophy around types is a deviation from the functional nature of the language).

-:bulb: Anders Hejlsberg, grand daddy of Turbo Pascal, Delphi and C#, is the lead architect of TypeScript.
+:light_bulb: Anders Hejlsberg, grand daddy of Turbo Pascal, Delphi and C#, is the lead architect of TypeScript.

 ## Keeping your code clean: linting

 - Coding style should be enforced by a linter.
 Use **tslint** for TS.
-- eslint _may_ work to a certain extent with babel parser or typescript eslint parser. :question:
+- eslint _may_ work to a certain extent with babel parser or typescript eslint parser. :question_mark:
 - `tslint:recommended` seems to be a sane default, but it feels different from the standard/semistandard world.
 - `"extends": "tslint-config-semistandard"` works, but feels out of place and triggers warnings during script execution (unrelated to the code itself).